pauleveritt/transcrypt_hyperapp_hydrate/doc/hello_hyperapp/index.rst

 ==============
-Hello HyperApp
+Hello Hyperapp
 ==============

 Lots of choices for JavaScript frontend frameworks, with React leading the way.
 But most of those choices end up meaning a *ginormous* toolchain of ever-changing, ever-breaking tools to transpile the universe.

-HyperApp is the impossibly-small, yet feature-rich JS framework.
+Hyperapp is the impossibly-small, yet feature-rich JS framework.
 Small as in, under 1 KB.
 Small enough to not actually need minification and bundling...and in browsers which support
 `ES Modules <https://caniuse.com/#feat=es6-module>`_ you still get